-Set Input 1 for Mic or Line Level Configure Input 1 for mic or line level using the LCD menu (See "Level (Input 1)" on page 30) or Conference Composer Control Software (See the Conference Composer User Guide).
-Setting the input to mic level adds 33 dB of gain to the input stage.
-If you are connecting one microphone to the device, choose Mic level (with the default input gain value of 15 dB, a total of 48 dB of gain is applied to the input).
-If you are connecting an external automatix microphone mixer to the input, choose Line level.
-Select Phantom Power for Input 1 Turn phantom power On or Off for Input 1 using the LCD menu (See "Phantom Power (Input 1)" on page 30) or Conference Composer Control Software (See the Conference Composer User Guide).
-Phantom power should be turned On for con- denser and electret microphones.
-Set Levels on Line Input Channels Set the line input channel gains (Channels A-B) to match the nominal level of the incoming equipment.
-The line inputs have a maximum nominal level of 0 dBu.
-If your incoming line level inputs have a higher nominal level than 0 dBu you will want to use a pad to remove the level.
-If you are connecting from equipment that has RCA plugs, you will most likely need 8 dB of gain on the Input and -8 dB of gain on the Output.
-CALIBRATION s ub of gain on the input and -s ub of gain on the Output.
-When using the factory default, Preset 0, the following calibration can be used.
-Set Mic/Line Input Gain In Preset 0, Automatic Gain Control (AGC) is On and the microphone gain on Input 1 is set to 15 dB.
+Operating the EF2241 The EF2241 can be operated in two ways: through the LCD menu on the front panel or through RS-232.
+For control via RS-232, please refer to the EF2241 Programming Guide, which includes programming tips as well as the EF2241 RS-232 commands.
+For operation using the PC control software, Conference Composer, please refer to the Conference Composer User Guide.
+Use Conference Composer software to easily configure the EF2241 with a PC, or refer to the Applications Guide for different configurations that are already programmed into factory presets.
+INPUT SETTINGS Set Inputs 1-4 for Mic or Line Level Configure Inputs 1-4 for mic or line level using the LCD menu (See "Level" on page 30) or Conference Composer Control Software (See the Conference Composer User Guide).
+Select Phantom Power for Inputs 1-4 Turn phantom power On or Off for Inputs 1-4 using the LCD menu (See "Phantom Power" on page 30) or Conference Composer Control Software (See the Conference Composer User Guide).
+Phantom power should be turned On for condenser and elec- tret microphones.
+CALIBRATION When using the factory default, Preset 0, the following calibration can be used.
+Set Mic/Line Input Channel Gains In Preset 0, Automatic Gain Control (AGC) is On and the microphone gains on Inputs 1-4 are set to 15 dB.
 The AGC will compensate for the microphone gain.
-If you are using a ceiling microphone, set the microphone gain to 28 dB.
+If you are using ceiling microphones, set the microphone gain to 28 dB.
 Fine tune the Input Gain using the Automatic Gain Control (AGC) meter on Conference Composer Software.
 In the Conference Composer Software, go to the DIAGNOSTICS page.
 Watch the meter labelled AGC while someone is talking into the particular channel that you are adjusting.
-Watch the number in the box at the bottom of the AGC meter (See Figure 7 below).
+Watch the number in the box at the bottom of the AGC meter (See Figure 9 below).
 This is the amount of gain that the AGC is applying.
 The goal is to have the AGC meter on average staying around 0.
-If the level that you see in the box is negative, decrease the input gain by the average number that you see in the box because the AGC is attenuating the channel's input gain because the level is too high.
+If the level that you see in the box is negative, decrease the input gain by the average number that you see in the box because the AGC is attenuating the chan- nel's input gain because the level is too high.
 If the number in the box is positive, increase the input gain on that channel because the AGC is boosting the signal because it is too low.
 For example, if the meter is showing an average gain of -15 dB, you should increase your input gain by 15 dB.
 If the meter shows an average gain of +10 dB, you should decrease your input gain by 10 dB.

-Figure 7.
+Figure 9.
 AGC Meter on the Diagnostics page of the Conference Composer software.
 The gain adjustment is the same gain control on the Mic/Line Inputs page in Conference Composer.

-IF THE AGC METER SHOWS ADJUST THE INPUT GAIN IN THIS WAY. positive gain Increase gain by the level shown in the box. negative gain Decrease gain by the level shown in the box.
+IF THE AGC METER SHOWS Adjust the Input Gain in this way. positive gain Increase gain by the level shown in the box. negative gain Decrease gain by the level shown in the box. an average level of 0 dB You've set the Input Gain to a good level!